Imitation Learning from Purified Demonstrations: Proof

 where Eq. \ref{theo2:eq2} follows with the definition of reverse-time diffusion and Eq. \ref{theo2:eq3} can be obtained via triangle inequality.
+Similarly, it can be lower bounded as

-The sum of the first 3 terms in Eq. \ref{theo2:eq2} is a time-varying Ornstein-Uhlenbeck process with a negative time increment that starts from $t=t^\ast$ to $t=0$ with the initial value set to $x_{t^\ast}$.
+The sum of the first 3 terms in Eq. \ref{theo2:eq2} is a time-varying Ornstein-Uhlenbeck process with a negative time increment that starts from $t=t$ to $t=0$ with the initial value set to $x_{t}$.
 Denote by $x^\prime_0$ its solution, from ~\cite{sarkka2019applied} we know $x^\prime_0$ follows a Gaussian distribution, where its mean $\mu(0)$ and covariance matrix $\Sigma(0)$ are the solutions of the following two differential equations, respectively,

-with the initial conditions $\mu(t^\ast)=x_{t^\ast}$ and $\Sigma(t^\ast)=0$.
-By solving these two differential equations, we have that conditioned on $x_{t^\ast}$, $x^\prime_0\sim \mathcal{N}(e^{\zeta(t^\ast)}x_{t^\ast}, (e^{2\zeta(t^\ast)}-1)I_d)$, where $\zeta(t^\ast)=\int_0^{t^\ast}\frac{1}{2}\beta(s)\mathrm{d}s$.
+with the initial conditions $\mu(t)=x_{t}$ and $\Sigma(t)=0$.
+By solving these two differential equations, we have that conditioned on $x_{t}$, $x^\prime_0\sim \mathcal{N}(e^{\zeta(t_r)}x_{t}, (e^{2\zeta(t_r)}-1)I_d)$, where $\zeta(t_r)=\int_0^{t}\frac{1}{2}\beta_s\mathrm{d}s$.